praju37/ConnectSphere/README.md

 ![GitHub watchers](https://img.shields.io/github/watchers/praju37/ConnectSphere?style=for-the-badge)
 ![GitHub stars](https://img.shields.io/github/stars/praju37/ConnectSphere?style=for-the-badge)

 Welcome to **Connect Sphere**, a modern, full-stack real-time chat platform! 🚀 This application allows users to connect with friends and colleagues through private and group messaging.
-Built with a powerful **Spring Boot** backend and a dynamic **React** frontend, Connect Sphere delivers a seamless and responsive user experience.
+Built with a powerful backend using **Spring Boot** and a dynamic frontend with **React**, Connect Sphere delivers a seamless and responsive user experience.

 ---